jaredly/geometricart/Roadmap.md

 - [x] I NEEEEEED a "clone circle" dealio
-- [ ] it would be great to be able to massage the overlay image, in case it's out of perspective
+- [x] it would be great to be able to massage the overlay image, in case it's out of perspective
+- [ ] ok on the overlay editor thing,
+  allow me to place some guides. extend lines around.

 ----